MorphiaOrg/morphia/docs/reference/content/getting-started/quick-tour.md

 datastore.save(elmer);
 ```

-As you can see, we just need to create and save the other Employees then we can add them to the direct reports list and
+As you can see, we just need to create and save the other Employees then we can add them to the direct reports list and save.
+Morphia
-save.
-Morphia takes care of saving the keys in Elmer's document that refer to Daffy and Pepé.
-Updating data in mongodb is as simple as
+takes care of saving the keys in Elmer's document that refer to Daffy and Pepé.
+Updating data in MongoDB is as simple as updating your
-updating your Java objects and then calling `datastore.save()` with them again.
-For bulk updates (everyone gets a raise!) this is not
+Java objects and then calling `datastore.save()` with them again.
+For bulk updates (e.g., everyone gets a raise!) this is not the most
-the most efficient way doing updates.
-It is possible to update directly in the database without having to pull in every document,
+efficient way of doing updates.
+It is possible to update directly in the database without having to pull in every document, convert to
-convert to Java objects, update, convert back to a document, and write back to mongodb.
-But in order to show you that piece, first we need
+Java objects, update, convert back to a document, and write back to MongoDB.
+But in order to show you that piece, first we need to see
- to
-see
 how to query.

 ## Querying